rocky-linux/documentation/docs/guides/web/tor_onion_service.md

 ### Taking a closer look

 * The "HiddenServiceDir" is the location of your onion service's hostname and cryptographic keys.
-We are storing these keys at `/var/lib/tor/onion-site/`
+You are storing these keys at `/var/lib/tor/onion-site/`
 * The "HiddenServicePort" is the port forwarding from your local server to the onion service.
-We are forwarding 127.0.0.1:80 to port 80 on our Tor-facing service
+You are forwarding 127.0.0.1:80 to port 80 on our Tor-facing service

 !!! warning